Why you should not feed wild orangutans?

 However, deforestation, habitat fragmentation and hunting threaten the survival of the apes in the wild.
 On the Red List of Threatened Species, the Sumatran orangutans are classified as “Critically Endangered“.
 On Sumatra, humans have already destroyed 95% of the original rainforests.
 About half of them are on Borneo.

 To a very large extent, the orangutan’s genetic make-up is identical to ours.
 It has changed only very slowly over millions of years.
 From a genetic point of view, we humans have a surprising amount in common with the orangutan.
 Analyses by an international team of researchers show that the genetic material of humans and orangutans is 97% identical.
 This is not far below that of chimpanzees, whose genome is 99% the same as ours.
+This means that we can easily transmit diseases and germs to animals if we get too close to them.
+In the worst case, you can die from mild cold viruses.

 While jungle trekking in Bukit Lawang, you have the opportunity to observe these apes up close.
 In the past, there was a feeding station from which they were later released into the wild.
 This means that the endangered animals are used to us humans.
 Sometimes they can can also get closer to you.
 Please bear in mind that the jungle cannot be compared to a zoo.
 You should not feed the orangutans.